spring-projects/spring-test-data-geode/README.md

 ([GitHub project](https://github.com/spring-projects/spring-data-gemfire))
 [test framework](https://github.com/spring-projects/spring-data-gemfire/tree/2.0.2.RELEASE/src/test/java/org/springframework/data/gemfire/test).
-This _test framework_ is used in SDG's test suite to test the proper function when using either Pivotal GemFire or Apache Geode in a _Spring_ context.
+This _test framework_ is used in SDG's test suite to test the proper function of Pivotal GemFire or Apache Geode when used in a _Spring_ context.

 For many years, users have asked for a way to test their Pivotal GemFire or Apache Geode-based, _Spring_ applications, whether writing _Unit_